JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 So, you can just specify a particular `T` when using this interface - and everything will work.
 Methods that work with `String` are provided for many reasons.
 For example, your `T` is [`PsiClass`](upsource:///java/java-psi-api/src/com/intellij/psi/PsiClass.java).
-It would be useful to highlight invalid values in UI.
+It would be useful to highlight invalid values in the UI.
-To get the value to highlight (the string from the XML file) we have the `getStringValue()` method.
+To get the value to highlight (the string from the XML file), we have the `getStringValue()` method.
 The error message will be taken from the converter via `getErrorMessage()`.

 ### Attributes

 Attributes are also rather simple to deal with.
 You can read their values, set them, and operate with different types.
 So it's natural to create something like `GenericDomValue<T>` and then work as usual.
 "Something like" will be an inheritor, as shown below:

 ```java
 interface GenericAttributeValue<T> extends GenericDomValue<T> {